1,000+ Opportunities

 Student Highlights: Nancy Weinheimer Nancy’s research investigates the balance between soil production and erosion in landscapes that are adjusting to changes in tectonics, climate, and land use.
 STEM Opportunities for Spring 2026 A list of deadlines for various STEM opportunities, competitions, and challenges that are open to Wyoming students, educators, and residents during Spring 2026

-Based on current listing details, eligibility includes: K-12 educators in Wyoming.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: K-12 educators in Wyoming.
+Confirm the full requirements in the official notice before applying.